zhibogogo/cc-ocr.github.io/content/blog/qwen2/index.md

 | GPT-3.5-Turbo-1106 | 3.37 | 3.67 | 3.89 | 2.97 |

 These results demonstrate the strong multilingual capabilities of Qwen2 instruction-tuned models.

+[^1]: Update on 2024-07-16: The results of instruction-tuned models may differ from those presented in the technical report; in case of any discrepancy, the results documented in the technical report should take precedence.